Automated Invoice Processing Software: What is it and How Does it Work?

 The ability to assign a GL code without direct access to a company’s accounting platform is another benefit named by reviewers online.

-Tools for Automated Invoice Processing
+Software Solutions for Automated Invoice Processing

 Automated invoice processing software has emerged as a disruptive innovation.
 The technology has produced such tremendous savings in labor and cost, it has restructured the way accounting does business.
 Much like word processing, many organizations consider invoice processing software an absolute essential.